“Do Right”

 Living in Virginia, the state made it very easy for residents to personalize their car plates.
 I was once pulled over for speeding.
 At the time, my license plate read “DO RIGHT.”
 I know—ironic, right?

-The phrase originated from a college coach I once played for and a mentor who often said it after a victory, when he would say, "Men, go out tonight, celebrate, have fun, but remember to DO RIGHT.”
+The phrase originated from a college coach I once played for and a mentor who often said it after a victory, when he would say, "Men, go out tonight, celebrate, have fun, but remember, DO RIGHT.”
 It stuck with me.
 I believed in it as a way of life.
 But believing in something and living it are two different things.

 The truth is, I didn’t always see myself as “doing wrong.”
 I could justify most of my actions, even when they weren’t the best choices.
 Remember, we know what we know.
 One of my most significant issues in my early work life was running late.
 I always had something else to do, and distractions came easily to me.
 Focus didn’t.